gameoverhack/ofxOpenNI/README.markdown

 OFXOPENNI FOR MAC & WIN
 =======================
 The ofxOpenNI module is a wrapper for the openNI + NITE + SensorKinect libraries/middleware.
-Master and Develop branches tested and working in OF 0062 on Mac and Windows (VS 2010 only - currently openNI only works with Micro$oft).

-NB: For VS 2010 openNI libs appear to be Release only and therefore no debugging is possible...so Build the solution and then go to your example/bin/ directory and execute the openNiSample.exe outside of the IDE...
+Master and Develop branches tested and working in OF 0062 on Mac and Windows [VS 2010 only :-( ]

-Experimental only tested on Mac, but should work on Win as well (issue is more with getting 007 compiled in VS 2010 for me).
+Experimental is for OF 007 - only tested on Mac, but should work in Win too...just haven't made the VS 2010 solution yet

 INSTALLATION
 ============
-Go to your addons directory, and follow these commands
+Go to your addons directory, and follow these commands if you're using git

 <pre>
 git clone https://github.com/roxlu/ofxOpenNI.git